dvtate/postfix-haskell/README.md

 # postfix-haskell
-A very low-level functional programming language designed to compile to WebAssembly
+A very low-level functional programming language designed to compile directly to WebAssembly